Grassland

 How grassland is classified

-Grassland is generally divided into upland, which is above 300m and lowland.
+Grassland is generally divided into upland (above 300m) and lowland.
 This is because the cooler, wetter climate of upland areas favours different species to the warmer, drier and less exposed lowlands.
 Both types may also be classified as:

 • Calcareous - found on shallow lime-rich soils